claresudbery/clare-wiki-ably/pages/coding/tools/rider.md

 - In Rider when I accidentally click in gutter and open horrid window on left
   - right click in horrid area => close annotations
+- Deleting files on left in file explorer:
+	- It's not obvious - choose Edit from the context menu and there is a whole sub-menu including a Delete option

 ## Useful shortcuts